-In 2024, the fund made several adjustments that had an impact on the performance indicators without compromising the achievement of these objectives, which were all met.
-All new securities invested met the minimum rating requirement of 2/10.
-In terms of revenue exposure to the Millennium Development Goals, the contribution was stable.
+In 2024, the fund made several arbitrages which had an impact on the performance indicators without compromising the achievement of these objectives, which were all met.
+All the new securities invested met the requirement of a minimum rating of 2/10.
+Revenue exposure to the SDGs fell by 7 points, mainly due to reduced exposure to companies with 100% sustainability exposure, in particular Novo Nordisk, Astrazeneca and Sartorius Stedim Biotech.
+These reductions reflect the fundamental and financial discipline of portfolio management, in particular the management of concentration risk.

-In terms of revenue exposure to the Millennium Development Goals, the contribution was stable.
 The fund has not been impacted by the holding of companies on the Worst Offenders list.